EXHIBITION

 Drawings from the South Downs

-From ancient paths Sara Lee’s ‘Chalk Lines’ pastel drawings take us towards the changing light on the horizon.
+From ancient paths Sara Lee take us towards the changing light on the horizon.
 As an artist she immerses herself in long walks and working from the land.
-This series of new drawings is made in response to Lee walking the 100 miles of the South Downs Way in Sussex.
+This series of pastel drawings was made in response to Sara Lee walking 100 miles of the South Downs Way in Sussex.
 Alongside the drawings there will be the artists’ field notes and sketchbooks and a specially commissioned film.
 Lee evokes aesthetic movements of the past, with considerations of ‘Romanticism’ and ‘The Sublime’ and considers their contemporary relevance.
-Winner of the South Downs Open Prize, her awarded solo exhibition is touring from Petersfield Museum and Gallery to 155A in London with Rabley Gallery.
+Rabley Gallery is bringing this awarded solo exhibition on tour from Petersfield Museum and Gallery to 155A in London.

 EVENT: Gathering with the Artist